 If some people with the mutation do not develop features of the disorder, the condition is said to have reduced (or incomplete) penetrance.
 Reduced penetrance often occurs with familial cancer syndromes.
 Reduced penetrance probably results from a combination of genetic, environmental, and lifestyle factors, many of which are unknown.
 Variable expressivity Although some genetic disorders exhibit little variation, most have signs and symptoms that differ among affected individuals.
 Courses and questions | Political science (not fiction) Human Phenotype Ontology Website - The Human Phenotype Ontology. Ἰδιούμαι.
 Anatomica.
 Genia's integrated circuits enable massively parallel single-molecule DNA sequencing.
 Sequenom, Inc. (SQNM) | Home.
 Oxford Nanopore Technologies.
 PRKRA.
 Protein kinase, interferon-inducible double stranded RNA dependent activator, also known as interferon-inducible double stranded RNA-dependent protein kinase activator A or Protein ACTivator of the interferon-induced protein kinase (PACT) is a protein that in humans is encoded by the PRKRA gene.
 PACT heterodimerizes with and activates protein kinase R. PRKRA mutations have been linked to a rare form of dystonia parkinsonism.
 References Further reading

 The Senckenberg Research Institute and Natural History Museum (SGN) houses millions of collections that form a huge archive for basic research in this field.
 At room temperature, DNA slowly degrades.
 It is technically difficult to isolate intact DNA from old museum collections.
-For most of the DNA samples voucher specimens are stored in the collections of the Senckenberg Research Institute and Natural History Museum.
+Therefore, the DNA Bank of the SGN and the Biodiversity and Climate Research Center (BiK-F) stores isolated genomic DNA of all organismal groups at –80 °C and makes samples available for researchers.
 Please send enquiries or suggestions regarding the DNA can to firstname.lastname@example.org or write to: